-Press 🐔 to access the operation screen.
+Press to access the operation screen.

 - 1. Task controller: when TC is displayed, the task controller program is active - 2.
 Indicates the number of kg spread as counted by the active counter. - 3.
 Shows the number of ha processed as counted by the active counter. - 4.
 Shows km/h kg/min kg/ha and floor belt speed; it is possible to toggle the views by pressing key no. 11. - 5.
 Shows the currently preferred application rate - 6.
-Shows the actual weight in the hopper. - 7.
+Shows the actual weight in the hopper.
+The red dot indicates whether the weighing signal is sufficiently stable for dynamic weighing to be able use the signal for calculation: green = the signal is stable; red = the signal is insufficiently stable for dynamic weighing to use the calculation. - 7.
 Shows the current floor belt speed for left and right sides. - 8.
-Shows the current PTO rpm; the dot indicates whether the spreader is operating at the correct PTO rpm: For field spreading:
+Shows the current PTO rpm; the dot indicates whether the spreader is operating at the correct PTO rpm:

-Green = operating at the correct PTO rpm Yellow = PTO rpm is close to being correct Red = operating at an incorrect PTO rpm When headland spreading is activated: Green = Environment: no or very little fertilizer is being spread beyond the field boundary.
-Yellow = Medium: 40-50% being spread in the field boundary; fertilizer is also being spread beyond the field boundary.

-Red = Maximum: full application rate all the way out to the field boundary, and a good deal of fertilizer is being thrown beyond the field boundary.
+For field spreading: Green = operating at the correct PTO rpm Yellow = PTO rpm is close to being correct Red = operating at an incorrect PTO rpm When headland spreading is activated: Green = Environment: no or very little fertiliser is being spread beyond the field boundary.
+Yellow = Medium: 40-50% being spread in the field boundary; fertiliser is also being spread beyond the field boundary.
+Red = Maximum: full application rate all the way out to the field boundary, and a good deal of fertiliser is being thrown beyond the field boundary.